-The LG Android 8.0 Oreo update is available now or coming soon for multiple devices, and that includes the LG G5, G6 and the older LG V20.
-The company confirmed multiple software updates were on the way, and they’ve slowly arrived throughout 2018.
+The LG Android 8.0 Oreo update is coming to a close as users start turning attention to Android 9 Pie.
+Phones like the LG G5, G6, Q6, and even the older LG V20 now have Oreo after updates slowly arrived throughout 2018.
+They’re not done yet, and a few more updates just arrived.
 Here’s what you need to know about all LG Android 8.0 Oreo updates.

 If you’re still waiting for Oreo on your LG phone, the wait is almost over.
-We’re seeing more updates as summer comes to a close here in July and August.
+We’re seeing more updates now that summer is over and we’re nearing the end of September.

-LG is usually one of the fastest when it comes to software updates, and they recently announced a new initiative to be even faster.
+LG is usually one of the fastest when it comes to software updates, and they recently announced a new initiative to deliver them even quicker.
 That said, after months of silence, in April the company finally shared plans surrounding multiple key upgrades.
-We’re talking about the LG G5, LG G6, V20, V30.
+Then carried out that plan for months on end.
+We’re talking about the LG G5, LG G6, V20, Q6, and V30.
 Not to mention the LG K series and more.

 LG Android 8.0 Oreo Updates

 Until just recently, only the LG V30 had Oreo.
-However, we’re finally starting to see movement for the LG V20, and even the older LG G6.
+However, between April and August, it arrived for the V20, G6 and more.
 These are available around the globe and in the United States.
 The T-Mobile LG G6 Oreo update is available as of July 3rd, and other G6 phones are getting it too.

 If you’re enjoying Oreo on the LG V30, G7, G6 or other phones, you’ll want to know what’s new.
 Here’s a list of some of the new features.
 In February, March, and then May we saw LG V30 Oreo updates from Sprint, Verizon, and AT&T. T-Mobile delayed it a few months and pushed the G6 update back even further.
 The state of Android updates is getting worse lately, not better.